ashn-dot-dev/site/src/blog/2020-02-22-creating-cdoc-part-2.md

 =============================================

-Welcome to part 2 of a series in which we design and implement `cdoc` - a source-code documentation tool for the C programming language.
+Welcome to part 2 of a series in which we design and implement `cdoc` - a source code documentation tool for the C programming language.
 In [part 1](/blog/2020-01-21-creating-cdoc-part-1.html) we created the skeleton for our program and stubbed out the documentation code with a `cat` clone.
 In this post we will define the shape of our documentation language and add